Is SEO your top priority?

 - Link building – Building links from reputable and relevant websites that link TO your site.
 (Incoming links from other websites).

-If you're looking for more comprehensive SEO keyword research then when we complete keyword research for our clients, we also look at a wide range of factors (as per the image pictured below) and apply a unique formula to calculate how competitive each keyword is, to help clients target keywords that are regularly searched for and have relatively low SEO competition, as these are the keywords that are most likely to generate the highest return on investment.
+We offer free keyword research with every SEO project.
+We also look at a wide range of factors (as per the image pictured below) and apply a unique formula to calculate how competitive each keyword is, to help clients target keywords that are regularly searched for and have relatively low SEO competition, as these are the keywords that are most likely to generate the highest return on investment.

 Regardless of what you’re selling or promoting, there are always many ways that people search for them (brand names, specific models, synonyms, etc.) and it’s essential that you do some preliminary keyword research to ensure that you target keywords that people are looking for.